tineggarcia/baking-frenzy/README.md

       I have chosen the following colour scheme in various shades of pink and red as I think most of the time cakes are associated with pink, as cakes normally adored (not only consumed) by ladies and girls.
-I chose red, not bright red though, but more of brownish red to add in contrast to pink, also red is my personal favourite hence I included it.
+I chose red, not bright red though, but more of brownish red to add in contrast to pink, also red is my personal favourite hence I have included it.
 I may have used different RGB colors, but they all still fall on the same colour scheme, it may just look different at some point since I change the opacity for some to offer a more warm look.
 I steered away from vibrant and fun colours as I want to maintain a calm and warm atmosphere